clarknelson/craft-recaptcha-3/README.md

                 success: 'recaptchaSuccess',
                 failure: 'recaptchaFailure'
         }) | raw }}
         ...
 </form>
 ```

-You may notice that you can define what the success / failure functions will be called.
-The "action" parameter for tracking in reCaptcha is also available.
+You can define what the success / failure javascript callbacks will be called.

+The "action" parameter for tracking within reCaptcha is also available.

 ```js
 // these functions can also be included directly in the template with {% js %}{% endjs %} tags